President of Nepal: Election

 Part 6, Article 70 states that the election of president and vice president should be conducted in a manner so as to represent different gender and/or communities.
 This allows for representation of female and minority communities at the nation's two highest offices.

 Incumbency

 Terms of Office

 The presidential term is five years.
 A president cannot be elected more than twice in succession.
-However, a president whose term has expired can remain in office on an interim basis until his or her successor is elected and sworn in.
+However, a president whose term has expired can remain in office on an interim basis until their successor is elected and sworn in.

 Removal

-The circumstances under which the President ceases to hold office as per Part 6, Article 64 of the constitution is as follows:
+The circumstances under which the president ceases to hold office as per Part 6, Article 64 of the constitution is as follows: